 What is a Syrup?

-Simply put, a flavored bottled syrup for coffee will contain a simple syrup which comprises sugar or a sugar substitute mixed with water and heated until all the sugar has completely dissolved.
+Simply put, a flavored bottled syrup for coffee will contain a simple syrup that comprises sugar or a sugar substitute mixed with water and heated until all the sugar has completely dissolved.
 They then add flavorings and colors.

 Because of its simplicity, you can make your own coffee syrups at home as long as you have sugar, water, and some natural flavorings – you’re are all set.